 (The IRANIAN REVOLUTION – continued)

-Many Iranians shared Khomeini's lack of regard for pluralism.
-The liberalism of a few intellectuals was not about to sway them.
 Some anti-Shah intellectuals believed that they were using the popular Khomeini and that he could be shunted aside as democracy was established.
 It was believed that with the success of the revolution the ulama (official community of scholars of Islam) and Khomeini would return to their mosques and schools and perhaps advise the government on Islamic matters.
-Some intellectuals believed that religious traditionalism was something of the past and that Khomeini's view was contrary to the more modern outlook of Iran's Shia leaders, a dozen or so of whom outranked Khomeini and regarded him as their intellectual inferior.
+Some intellectuals considered religious traditionalism as something of the past and that Khomeini's view was contrary to the more modern outlook of Iran's Shia leaders, a dozen or so of whom outranked Khomeini and regarded him as their intellectual inferior.

 From France, Khomeini denounced Prime Minister Bakhtiar for having accepted the Shah's appointment as head of the new government, and Khomeini called upon his followers to disobey the Bakhtiar government.
-Bakhtiar allowed Khomeini's return anyway – a part of the liberal spirit of the day.
-On February 1, 1979, after nearly fifteen years in exile, Khomeini returned in triumph from France.
+Bakhtiar allowed Khomeini's return anyway.
+And on 1 February 1979, after nearly fifteen years in exile, Khomeini made his triumpant return.

-On February 4, Mahdi Bazargan became the revolution's first prime minister.
+On 4 February 1979, Mahdi Bazargan replaced Bakhtiar and became the revolution's first prime minister.
+He was a prominent scholar, academic and pro-democracy activist.
 His revolutionary credentials included having been imprisoned several times during the 1960s and 1970s for non-violent opposition to the Shah's regime.
 As prime minister his power hardly existed.
-Governors and millitary commanders were inclined to reject the authority of officials appointed by the prime minister.
-Hundreds of revolutionary committees were performing a variety of functions in major cities and towns across the country.
-Factory workers, civil servants, white-collar employees, and students were demanding their say.
-A range of political groups were pushing rival agendas and demanding immediate action from the prime minister.
+Governors and military commanders rejected the authority of officials Bazargan appointed.

+Revolutionary committees were performing a variety of functions in major cities and towns.
+Various groups were pushing rival agendas and demanding immediate action.
 On February 11, government buildings and radio station were seized by bands of youthful revolutionaries.
 Huge quantities of arms had been seized, and armed militias roamed the streets and looted.
 Various factions tried to exercise power.
-The 40,000 or so Americans, who had been serving in various technical capacities in Iran, were returned home, fearing for their safety.
+The 40,000 or so Americans, who had been serving in various technical capacities in Iran returned home, fearing for their safety.
 The followers of Khomeini were more numerous and dominated.
 Khomeini was allied with a largely anonymous committee of clerics and civilians and in contact with local supporters, and he established what many recognized as legitimate authority.

 Khomeini and his ulama allies wanted a judiciary government – rule by Islamic law: sharia.
 Something unprecedented was happening in the history of Islam.
-Scholars were the backbone of sharia, but the scholars had not ruled.
-Noah Feldman of Harvard University writes that "scholars had traditionally functioned as a balance against the executive authority of the ruler, now the scholars for the first time actually were the ruling class."
-Feldman writes of a Platonic structure called the Council of Guardians, scholars who would "review all legislation for its Islamic content" and eventually "play a key role in vetting candidates for office and even selecting a new supreme leader after Khomeini's death." [note]
+Scholars were the backbone of sharia, but scholars had not ruled.
+Noah Feldman of Harvard University writes that "scholars had traditionally functioned as a balance against the executive authority of the ruler and now the scholars for the first time actually were the ruling class.
+Feldman writes of a structure called the Council of Guardians, scholars who would "review all legislation for its Islamic content" and eventually "play a key role in vetting candidates for office and even selecting a new supreme leader after Khomeini's death." note40

 It was announced that any spreading of corruption would be punished by death.
 A variety of the Shah's former friends, colleagues and generals were seized, and after trials of a few minutes they were executed – to prevent news spreading to the others who were detained.
 The bodies of the prisoners were loaded into meat containers and dumped into mass graves.
 Khomeini dismissed international protests, saying that criminals did not need to be tried, just killed.